 A company is only as strong as its commitment to doing right.
 Because doing right is just as important as doing well.
 That’s why we approach our business with integrity and make sure that we adhere to our Code of Ethics and Corporate practices in everything we do.

-If you want to hear all about the different programmes that Staples runs for their associates, then we’re going to need more time.
+If you want to hear all about the different programs that Staples runs for their associates, then we’re going to need more time.
 Because after nearly two decades I am still surprised by Staples’ ongoing commitment to its team’s welfare.
 And it’s not just during special events, like Associate Appreciation Day – the Staples culture cares around the clock.

 The managers make a big difference to the work/life balance.
 Of course there are busy periods, but that’s why everyone is there to help each other and to ensure that no one works too many hours.